 Ten ways to handle 'don't go around me' sales objections, widen the customer engagement, get around gatekeepers, and speak with the real decision makers.

 Many sales people end up with only one strong contact in a customer's organisation.
-Few of these contacts actually instruct a sales person not to go around them yet many salespeople feel as if they might damage the relationship if they do approach others.
-When this happens the relationship becomes barriers that should be treated as sales objections.
+Few such contacts actually instruct a salesperson not to go around them yet it is common to feel as if approaching others will damage the relationship.

-Communicating with all of the people who have significant influence over the decision is important.
+It is important to communicate with all of the people who will influence a buying decision.
 If we only work through one contact, we can easily be misled or even lied to.
 Our single contact may not explain all the facts.
 He or she may accidentally or otherwise leave out key information.
-What if your main contact is deliberately misleading you?
-Suppose you were unwittingly relying on a competitors champion.
-Would you know?
-Could you be confident that he or she was being entirely truthful?
-Without more than one source for a piece of important information, it is easy to swallow mistaken or misleading information with disastrous results.

-Here are ten ways to get around a, 'Don't go around me' and avoid having a single point of contact.
+Here are ten ways to get around a, 'Don't go around me' sales objections:

 Say, "I guess it must be an important project if they have assigned you to speak with suppliers.
 I imagine it is important to you that the solutions you put forward match everybody's needs.
 It certainly is to me.
 That's why we make it a point of posing a few questions directly to the people with an interest in the outcome.
 We have found it leads to a better result for everyone.
 Could try it out?
 You can be present and if it doesn't add some value, we can stop."

-- When they say, "Their too busy to speak with sales people".
+When they say, "The executives are too busy to speak with sales people"

 Say, "Their time is important and I certainly don't want to waste it.
 That's why I need your help to get a short meeting with the people involved.
 If they end up studying a proposal that isn't exactly right, we will be wasting their time.
 Can we work together on this?"